Internal Bra Mesh Lawsuit

 • Operative reports from the original surgery

-• All follow-up visit notes documenting complications
+• Follow-up notes documenting complications

 Financial and Personal Records